Satisfactory Academic Progress

 To maintain eligibility for student financial aid, students must successfully complete their coursework.
 This is defined by the COSSS (Committee on Student Scholastic Standing) policy on Satisfactory Academic Progress (SAP).

-Federal regulations require the Medical School to establish, publish, and apply standards to monitor your progress toward completion of your M.D degree.
-Three measurements are used to determine Satisfactory Academic Progress for financial aid eligibility -- qualitative (“grades” earned), quantitative (pace of progression), and timeframe.
+Federal regulations require the Medical School to establish, publish, and apply standards to monitor your progress toward completion of your M.D. degree.
+Three measurements are used to determine Satisfactory Academic Progress for financial aid eligibility—qualitative (“grades” earned), quantitative (pace of progression), and timeframe.
 If you fail to meet these standards, you will be placed on financial aid warning or suspension.

 Qualitative and Quantitative Measurement for aid eligibility

 Academic progress is not measured by a cumulative grade point average.
 In Years 1 and 2, academic progress is measured by grades of Pass/Fail.
 In Years 3 and 4, academic progress is measured by grades of Honors, Excellent, Satisfactory, and No Pass, or Pass/Fail in selected courses.
+In the majority of courses, however, academic progress is measured by grades of Pass/Fail.

 Year 1: All courses must be completed with a grade of Pass to progress to Year 2.